-C5.1 The Collection Service shall establish and maintain policies or Standard Operating Procedures addressing critical aspects of operations and management in addition to those required in C4.
-These documents shall include all elements required by these Standards and shall address at a minimum: C5.1.1 Donor and recipient confidentiality.
-C5.1.2Donor informed consent for product collection.
-C5.1.3 Donor screening, testing, eligibility and suitability determination, and management.
-C5.1.4 Management of donors who require central venous access.
-C5.1.5Cellular therapy product collection.
-C5.1.6 Prevention of mix-ups and cross-contamination.
-C5.1.7Labeling (including associated forms and samples).
-C5.1.8 Cellular therapy product expiration dates.
-C5.1.9 Cellular therapy product storage to include alternative storage if the primary storage device fails.
-C5.1.10 Release and exceptional release.
-Extracorporeal photopheresis if performed by the Collection Service.
-C5.1.11 C5.1.12 Packaging, transportation, and shipping.
+- C5.1 The Collection Service shall establish and maintain policies or Standard Operating Procedures addressing critical aspects of operations and management in addition to those required in C4.
+These documents shall include all elements required by these Standards and shall address at a minimum: - C5.1.1 Donor and recipient confidentiality. - C5.1.2 Donor informed consent for product collection. - C5.1.3 Donor screening, testing, eligibility and suitability determination, and management.

+- C5.1.4 Management of donors who require central venous access. - C5.1.5 Cellular therapy product collection. - C5.1.6 Prevention of mix-ups and cross-contamination. - C5.1.7 Labeling (including associated forms and samples). - C5.1.8 Cellular therapy product expiration dates. - C5.1.9 Cellular therapy product storage to include alternative storage if the primary storage device fails. - C5.1.10 Release and exceptional release. - C5.1.11 Extracorporeal photopheresis if performed by the Collection Service. - C5.1.12 Packaging, transportation, and shipping.

 C5.1.12.1 Methods and conditions to be used for distribution to external facilities.

 C5.1.12.2 Use of additives for long duration of shipment.
-C5.1.13 Critical equipment, reagent, and supply management including recalls and corrective actions in the event of failure.
-C5.1.14 Equipment operation, maintenance, and monitoring including corrective actions in the event of failure.